If you're reading this article, then it’s fair to say that you’re probably a fan (or mega fan) of the worldwide TV smash that is Game of Thrones.

 You know your Starks from your Lannisters, and we’re willing to bet that, like us, you were totally blown away by the locations used to depict the fantasy worlds envisaged by George.
 R. R. Martin.
 Of course, you might also know that a number of scenes across the show’s 8 seasons were filmed in Iceland.

 Visiting Game of Thrones filming locations in Iceland has become a popular activity.
 You can easily travel to them yourself whilst on a self-drive tour of Iceland, and you won´t need a super jeep to get there.

-To venture to these spots, a small 2WD car will easily suffice, though getting to certain places "North of the Wall" will require specialist guides and vehicles.
+To venture to these spots, renting a small 2WD car or a minivan in Reykjavik will easily suffice, though getting to certain places "North of the Wall" will require specialist guides and vehicles.

 So here is our guide to some of the best Icelandic locations used in the filming of Game of Thrones.
 While some are more iconic than others, all of them are incredibly beautiful in their own right.
 In fact, regardless your intensity of fandom towards the series, you won’t want to miss these gorgeous sights.

 Game of Throne's Iceland filming locations

 Immerse yourselves in the world of the popular HBO TV series with these epic filming locations:

 Þingvellir is one of Iceland’s most famous and historic sites and lies on the “Golden Circle”.
 A trio of classic beauty spots in South West Iceland, it’s a mere 60-minute drive from Reykjavík.
 Here's our guide on how to self-drive the Golden Circle.